 This traditional color – like nude – can blend flawlessly with any pink outfit.
 Whether it’s bright – or a softer, baby pink one – navy blue can add some contrast to your spring-worthy outfit.

 Magenta is a light purplish-red color that is known to complement green.
-Although this is the case, this model has shown that it jives well with pink as well.
+Although you could show that it jives well with pink as well.

 The contrast between the colors – the softness of the pink and the sharpness of the magenta – help create a look that’s perfect for the colder seasons.
 And by throwing in another color in the mix (an orange bag in this case), the triple combination produces a bright, cheery outfit that’s great for work – or a first date.